japaric/Pia-s/README.md

 - Identifies common chords and their extensions.
 - Pressed / held keys are colored according to their relationship to the tonic center, i.e. each scale degree has its own color.
 - Highlights the overtones of the pressed note.
-- Highlights intervals played below an "low interval limit"
+- Highlights intervals played below their "low interval limit"
 - Visualization of chord quality in the form of a Tonnetz
 - Roman numeral analysis in the form of a circle of fifths
+- Visualization of recently played notes in a horizontal "piano roll" that auto-pans to keep the highest notes in view

 **NOTE** `Pia's` does not produce audio nor MIDI output.
 Do not expect sound to come from it..